lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab6.md

 In this lab, you will write a program that can read in unsorted doubles from a file and print them out in sorted order in a different file.

+For this assignment, you can hard-code the input filename into your program.
-The input file can be found in `/public/labs/lab6/numbers.txt`.
-It looks like this:
+The input file can be found in `/public/labs/lab6/numbers.txt` and it looks like this:

 ```
 [p19t655@csci112 lab6]$ cat /public/labs/lab6/numbers.txt